quizdomJohn/laravel_tutorial/laravel/README.md

 If you wanted to execute it for every request you would put it in global scope `protected $middleware`
 Add it to one of your routes
 `Route::get('/create-post',[PostController::class,'showCreateForm'])->middleware('isLoggedIn');`

+`<br><hr><hr>

+## Policy
+We want to show the 'delete' and the 'edit' button when the post belongs to the user that is logged in Instead of doing the check to every place that needs, we create a policy that do the checking and we use it whenever it needs

+Type in ypur terminal
+`php artisan make:policy PostPolicy --model=Post`

+Make the rule you want in functions `update` and `delete`